 - Medidata Rave can be challenging to learn but, with some practice, it is easy to use. - A PTID should be generated and assigned when a participant signs the consent.
-In the event she doesn't return after the first visit, she is counted as a screen out. - Details regarding the 45-day screening to enrollment window are in SSP Section 4.7. - For participants who screen out/screen fail: - The only eCRFs that are required are the following: HIV Test Results, Plasma Storage, Screening Outcome, and VOICE Risk Score.
+In the event she doesn't return after the first visit, she is counted as a screen out. - Details regarding the 45-day screening to enrollment window are in SSP Section 4.7.

+- For participants who screen out/screen fail: - The only eCRFs that are required are the following: HIV Test Results, Plasma Storage, Screening Outcome, and VOICE Risk Score.
 These are all located in the Screening visit folder.
 Please do not enter any Enrollment visit eCRFs until eligibility is determined. - In the event lab data are entered at screening, please disregard queries on the lab eCRFs.
 Sex and age are required for grading, but the Demographics eCRF, which contains these fields, is not entered until enrollment. - At screening and enrollment any abnormal labs are considered part of the participant's Medical History and are not considered AEs. - Data should be updated directly in the entry field using the pencil icon and not reported in the query response box.
-Data entered in a query response will result in a re-query. - For Lab eCRFs (Chemistry, Hematology, Fasting Lipids, and Liver Function) that 1) are missing lab ranges and therefore also missing calculated severity grade or 2) have errors with severity grade calculations: please select site name from the "Lab" drop-down menu at the top of the page to populate ranges and re-run calculations. - On the Enrollment eCRF, check "Not applicable" for the Contraceptive Sub-study item regarding participant consent until this substudy is open and enrolling.
+Data entered in a query response will result in a re-query. - In the case of reloading a participant, the injection should be added to the current visit in the EDC.
+After the participant has been reloaded, they will return to an 8 week injection schedule.
+See Data Communiqué #4 for detailed instructions. - For Lab eCRFs (Chemistry, Hematology, Fasting Lipids, and Liver Function) that 1) are missing lab ranges and therefore also missing calculated severity grade or 2) have errors with severity grade calculations: please select site name from the "Lab" drop-down menu at the top of the page to populate ranges and re-run calculations. - On the Enrollment eCRF, check "Not applicable" for the Contraceptive Sub-study item regarding participant consent until this substudy is open and enrolling. - CASI tips: - Ensure up-to-date versions of designated browsers are being used, i.e. Chrome, Firefox, Edge, or Safari, to avoid issues with the display and translations.
+See SSP section 14.2.
+Technical Requirements for a full list of compatible browsers. - Use the same assigned CASI IDs for all visits.
+Refer to the visit schedule to ensure the CASI being used is the intended CASI for that visit. - After participants complete the CASI and return tablets, staff must be careful not to click to go back into the participant's CASI session, where it would be possible to change responses accidentally.
+If the participant has not already done so, as outlined in SSP Section 14.3.6., please click to "Submit" the completed survey and close the session.
+If the participant has stopped the survey before completion, you may also close the web browser directly to exit the session from the current page.
+Data from all previously completed pages will already have been submitted to the server and saved.
+The SDMC has been alerted to this issue.
+In the meantime, site staff should take care to close and not accidentally access any CASI session data.